tanzhenxin/claude-code-config/README.md

 - Main configuration file: `~/.claude-code-router/config.json`
 - Plugins directory: `~/.claude-code-router/plugins/`

-Running `ccr-qwen` will automatically generate the above directories and files.
+Running `ccr-dashscope` will automatically generate the above directories and files.

 ### Manual API Key Configuration

-If you didn't set the environment variable before running `ccr-qwen`, you can manually edit the configuration file:
+If you didn't set the environment variable before running `ccr-dashscope`, you can manually edit the configuration file:

 1. Navigate to the configuration directory: